How To Have Effective Meetings

 Keep track of time.

-Or appoint a timer and make sure s/he does the job effectively.
+Or appoint a timer and make sure she/he does the job effectively.
 If contributions are to be time-limited, enforce the limit.
-If one person regularly ignores that limit or has a tendency to meander on discussions, a timer must call time.
+If one person regularly ignores that limit or has a tendency to meander in discussions, a timer must call time.
 In some meetings, a bell or tap on the table with a pen, has proven to be effective.
-Overstepping the time boundaries is seen as taking advantage over those who respect the meeting’s structure and can cause the meeting to run late, so affecting other people’s schedules.
+Overstepping the time boundaries is seen as taking advantage of those who respect the meeting’s structure and can cause the meeting to run late, so affecting other people’s schedules.

 Define the purpose of your meeting.

 Take a step back and think about why you need to have the meeting.
 A clear definition of purpose will lead you to a clear structure for the meeting.
-Some common purposes are: communication of information, problem solving, decision making, strengthening relationships, building alignment, and sharing best practice.
+Some common purposes are communication of information, problem-solving, decision-making, strengthening relationships, building alignment, and sharing best practices.
 Make sure that all participants understand and buy-in to the purpose of the meeting.

 Stay focused.